AlieCat/AlieCat.github.io/about.md

 :---------------------------------|-----------------:
 **Full Stack Developer**| **February 2017 - Present**

 Worked to Develop seamless digital workflows for employees by managing large data sets on company assets, and Job Safety Analysis Forms.
+Created a timesheet application for salaried employees and managed the main support site.

 **NOLA Codes** | **New Orleans, LA** :---------------------------------|-----------------:
 **Teacher**| **February 2017 - Present**

 Developed lesson plans and taught kids ranging from age 6-19 at an after school program in the Desire Development Neighborhood.
+Then taught an after school program at the International School of Louisiana to kids ranging from 8-12 that included scratch game design, intro to web development, and drag & drop programming.

 **IBM Cyber Security** | **Be'er Sheva, Israel** :---------------------------------|-----------------: